bdeewang/bdeewang.github.io/index.md

 {% include about-picture-img.html %}

 Hey!
 I'm a 6th year PhD candidate in mathematics at [UC Santa Cruz](https://www.math.ucsc.edu/index.html).
 My first name is pronounced as *dee-waang*.
 My advisor is [Martin Weissman](http://martyweissman.com/).
 My research interests lie in arithmetic geometry and algebraic number theory.
-In particular, I am interested in curves and abelian varieties in characteristic <em>p</em> and their moduli spaces.
+In particular, I am interested in curves and abelian varieties in characteristic <em>p</em> and their moduli spaces <a href="https://arxiv.org/a/bhamidipati_d_1.html">(arXiv)</a>.
 My research interests also lie in undergraduate and graduate mathematics education.
 I am passionate about mathematics pedagogy, and communicating mathematics to a general audience.
 I am committed to promoting inclusivity, diversity and justice in the mathematics community.

 <!--<a href="/about" class="internal-link quarter-line-space">More about me&nbsp;→</a>
 <div class="tag-list copy-buttons">